 • Take an oval shape with some heavy strokes.
 Now, I want to make a copy of it.

-• We generally Press Alt+drag and then hit Ctrl+D for duplicating the shapes.
+• We generally Press Alt+drag and then hit Ctrl+D to duplicate the shapes.

-• But now, every oval shape has its own different properties, and we don't need that.
+• But now, every oval shape has its different properties, and we don't need that.

 • We need only one shape with many properties without copying it, and here comes the magic.